finos/symphony-bdk-java/symphony-bdk-legacy/symphony-bdk-bot-sdk-java/README.md

 It is required to set the path to ```bot-config.json``` in ```application.yaml``` through the ```bot-config``` property, as well as, you must set the path to the RSA private key using ```certs``` property.

-It's posible to disable JwtCookie on authentication endpoint adding the jwt-cookie enable property
+It's posible to enable JwtCookie on authentication endpoint adding the jwt-cookie enable property

 ```yaml
 server: